chps-dev/chps/CHPs.md

 The suggestions are intended to be objectively checkable, so images can be easily (and potentially automatically) graded.
-This provides a simple way to compare images against each other, but any comparisons should always be considered in context; an image that meets all the criteria here may have security deficiencies not present in image that only meets a few criteria.
+This provides a simple way to compare images against each other, but any comparisons should always be considered in context; an image that meets all the criteria here may have security deficiencies not present in an image that only meets a few criteria.
 This list is not exhaustive and could not be exhaustive, always practice [defence in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) and follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).